 Melissa Jogie (University of Roehampton) – Envisioning a Gold Standard: Understanding Higher Education Institutions’ outlook for race equality policies, practices, and future initiatives

-Mike Mimirinis (University of East London)- Variation in Black students’ conceptions of academic support in higher education
+Mike Mimirinis (University of West London)- Variation in Black students’ conceptions of academic support in higher education

 Anna Olsson Rost (Manchester Metropolitan University) – Strengthening teacher networks, decolonising secondary school history curricula

 Denise Miller (University of Greenwich) – Race, Higher Education and Special Educational Needs and Disabilities

 Mona Sakr (Middlesex University) – Ethnicity and the Early Years Workforce in Maintained Nursery Schools across England

 Each of these will receive up to £5,000 to conduct a small research study which will be published in mid-2022.

 We are also able to announce the latest recipients of the BCF Curriculum Investigation Grant.
 This is intended to support research led by schools and colleges’ with a focus on curriculum inquiry and investigation.

 Sian Smith (Llanwern High School) – Can a whole school curriculum focus on Celebrating Diversity reduce the volume of racist incidents?